fernvenue/adguardhome-upstream/README.md

 And now let's change some settings:

 - `upstream_dns_file` **must be** `/usr/share/adguardhome.upstream`.
-- `all_servers` **should be** `true`.
+- `upstream_mode` **should be** `parallel`.
 - `cache_optimistic` is recommended to be `true`.

 #### What do these options do?

-The option `upstream_dns_file` allows you to loading upstreams from a file, `all_servers` enables parallel queries to all configured upstream servers to speed up resolving, and `cache_optimistic` makes AdGuardHome respond to client from cache first and send new request at the same time to the upstream and update the cache.
+The option `upstream_dns_file` allows you to loading upstreams from a file, and `parallel` in `upstream_mode` enables parallel queries to all configured upstream servers to speed up resolving, and `cache_optimistic` makes AdGuardHome respond to client from cache first and send new request at the same time to the upstream and update the cache.
 For more information please read the [AdGuardHome Wiki](https://github.com/AdguardTeam/AdGuardHome/wiki/Configuration).

 By the way, it's highly recommended to set reliable DNS servers as [`fallback_dns`](https://github.com/AdguardTeam/AdGuardHome/wiki/Configuration#configuration-file).
 If you are not familiar with this, there are some commented services in the repository's configuration files like Appls's DNS-over-HTTPS service that might be a good choice.